grantholle/rarbg/README.md

 # RARBG

-This is a very simple api wrapper in Node using Promises.
+This is a very simple [rarbg api](https://torrentapi.org/apidocs_v2.txt) wrapper in Node using Promises.

 ## Installation